 Although most cases of pre-eclampsia are mild and cause no trouble, the condition can get worse and be serious for both mother and baby.
-It can cause fits (seizures) in the mother, which is called 'eclampsia', and affect the baby’s growth.
+It can cause fits (seizures) in the mother, which is called 'eclampsia', and can affect the baby’s growth.
 It is life-threatening for mother and baby if left untreated.

 You probably won't notice these symptoms, but your doctor or midwife should pick them up during your antenatal appointments.